 Every website and social media page you are on, all of the church newsletters you hand out, every Easter event that you hold, and so on should have the same logos, color scheme, and brand.
 Creating this unified front will ensure that everyone immediately knows who you are and what you do.
 Your team members should be on the same page as well.

-This same idea should apply to your church’s communication, online presence, branding, and marketing.
+This same idea applies to church leaders with a digital ministry profile.
+It applies as well to your church’s communication, online presence, branding, and marketing.
 Choose a fun logo (or create a church logo from scratch), name, and style that is consistent across everything you do.
 Make t-shirts with it, ensure your church’s website showcases your style, make signs for the church that are instantly recognizable, and use it anywhere else where members of your church, as well as people outside the church, might see it.

 Create Your Church Communication Strategy Today